spxbhuhb/z2-service/README.md

 ### Service Transports

-Transports move the service request and response between the client and the server.
+Transports move the call arguments and the return values between the client and the server.
 The library uses Protocol Buffers as transport format.

 #### Client Side